Devastation as young victim of Glenshane Road collision is named locally as popular Alex Smallwoods

-Devastation as young victim of Glenshane Road collision is named locally as Alex Smallwoods - a young man who always had "a smile on his face'
+Young victim of Glenshane Road collision is named locally as a young man who always had "a smile on his face'

 He has been named as 17-year-old Alex Smallwoods.